JuliaSparse/Pardiso.jl/README.md

 ## Creating the ParadisoSolver

 A `ParadisoSolver` is created with `ParadisoSolver()`.
 This object will hold the settings of the solver and will be passed into the solve functions.
-In the following sections an instance of a `ParadisoSolver` will be referred so as `ps` as if it was created like this:
+In the following sections an instance of a `ParadisoSolver` will be referred to as `ps` as if it was created like this:

 ```julia
 julia> ps = PardisoSolver()